mattbis/msmeo.doc.draft/USAGE.draft.md

   - safe
   - van
   - grant
+#### almost everything mods something before
+#### profiles are not config on the cli from cwd...
+#### cwd is for usage... tool config is for customisations... such as custom hashing..
+  - limit functions like hash etc
 #### how releases work
   - v 1 2 3 4 5 6 7 8
   - each is a release profile - they likely change how the internals works